VincentChalnot/SidusEAVModelBundle/README.md

 #### Overriding existing attribute types
 If you need to override an existing attribute type, you can use the following method.
-Attribute types are standard tagged symfony services, you shouldn't need to override the default class and you will see that all existing attribute types are based on the same class.
+Attribute types are standard tagged symfony services, you should'nt need to override the default class and you will see that all existing attribute types are based on the same class.
 For example if you need to override the form_type of the "html" type:

 ````yaml